Symbol1/Symbol1.github.io/game/tofo/README.md

   note that for 3x3 machines, 8-beacon designs are more space-efficient than 12-beacon designs.
 * The requester chests are set to request the correct ratio of materials so that the machines can continue working for the longest possible time if the logistic network is busy.
-* Now that there are 11 electric smelters, the bottleneck of 10 SPM is advanced circuit.
+* Now that there are 11 electric smelters, the bottleneck of 10 SPM is advanced circuits.
 * Solar panels help offset pollution.
 * Coal liquification helps consume wood.
 * Solid fuel prioritizes light oil over heavy oil over petroleum gas.